10 Must-Do Activities in San Sebastian Old Town

 Are you able to spot the two symbols that represent the city?

-Dig into stuffed tortilla
+Sample a stuffed tortilla

 Do you want to feel like a true donostiarra?
 A classic Sunday afternoon plan for locals is to grab some bocadillos de tortilla from Juantxo and eat them by the port.

-Tortilla de patatas come in all shapes and sizes, but the tortillas in San Sebastian, especially from Juantxo, are definitely special.
+Tortilla de patatas come in all shapes and sizes.
+But the tortillas in San Sebastian, especially from Juantxo, are definitely special.

 Support local artists

 In recent years, San Sebastian’s Old Town has been emerging as an artist hub.
-Forget about cheesy souvenirs, take a piece of San Sebastian back with you in the form of local art and do your part for the local economy!
+Forget about cheesy souvenirs!
+Take a piece of San Sebastian back with you in the form of local art and do your part for the local economy!
 We have two favorites:

 People looking at a painting inside a church